DevExpress/devextreme-documentation/concepts/05 UI Components/Splitter/00 Getting Started with Splitter/15 Fill Panes with Content.md

 - [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/items/#template')
 Specifies a custom template for an individual pane.

-This tutorial uses **templates** to define components inside panes.
-The first pane includes a [Form](/Documentation/Guide/UI_Components/Form/Getting_Started_with_Form/) component.
-All changes made in Form are recorded in the second pane.
-The third pane contains a button.
-Users can click it to erase the output in the second pane and reset the Form.
-The last pane demonstrates the use of the **text** property.
+This tutorial uses **templates** to define components inside panes:

+- The first pane includes a [Form](/Documentation/Guide/UI_Components/Form/Getting_Started_with_Form/) component.
+- All changes made in Form are recorded in the second pane.
+- The third pane contains a button, and users can click it to erase the output in the second pane and reset the Form.
+- The last pane demonstrates the use of the **text** property.

 ---
 ##### jQuery